cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    $ find .
    ```

-   Inspect each `.java` file that was listed.
-You will notice that some of them contain interfaces
+   Execute the `cat` command on each `.java` file that was listed to view the contents.
+You will
+   notice that some of
-   instead of classes.
-They can be identified by looking for the `interface` keyword instead of
+   them contain interfaces instead of classes.
+They can be identified by looking for the `interface`
-   the `class` keyword in the overall type declaration specified near the top of the file.
-We say
+   keyword instead ofthe `class` keyword in the overall type declaration specified near the top of
-   "type" declaration because a `.java` file can be used to declare any kind of reference type in
+   the file.
+We say "type" declaration because a `.java` file can be used to declare any kind of
-   Java, including classes, interfaces, and class-based enumerations.
-A **reference type** in Java
+   reference type in Java, including classes, interfaces, and class-based enumerations.
+A
-   is any type that can serve as the type for a variable that refers to an object.
-Such a variable
+   **reference type** in Java is any type that can serve as the type for a variable that refers to
-   is known as a **reference variable**.
-We will elaborate on this terminology a little more later
+   an object.
+Such a variable is known as a **reference variable**.
+We will elaborate on this
-   in this tutorial.
+   terminology a little more later in this tutorial.

 ### What is an Interface?